 Can an accountant value a business?

 An accountant can assist in valuing a business by analyzing financial data, assessing assets, and considering income streams.
-However, a comprehensive business valuation typically involves specialized knowledge in finance, market trends, and industry-specific factors.
+However, a comprehensive business valuation typically involves specialized knowledge of finance, market trends, and industry-specific factors.
 Accountants contribute to valuations but often collaborate with appraisers, financial analysts, or specialized consultants for a holistic assessment.